jkomoros/boardgame/server/README.md

 ### Static

 The static app can be hosted anywhere you want.

+#### Static hosting on Firebase

+Make sure that you have a firebase config file in the mygame/server/static/webapp directory.
+You can create one with `firebase init` in that directory, or just link in the one from boardgame/server/static/webapp.
+This file configures where the root item is.

+Run your build

+Sitting in mygame/server/static/webapp, run `firebase deploy`

+#### Static Hosting on Google Cloud Storage

 This section describes how to deploy to Google Cloud Storage.

 You will be storing as a static domain-backed bucket on Google Cloud Storage.
 The main instructions to follow are [https://cloud.google.com/storage/docs/hosting-static-website](here), but this guide pulls out the main steps.